johnkary/johnkary.net/_posts/2009-11-22-fixing-evernote-error-the-file-evernote-sql-could-not-be-opened.md

 So what do these power issues have to do with [Evernote][]?

-I experienced at least one said power failure while working on a note from Evernote’s Mac Desktop client.
+I experienced at least one said power failure while working on a note from Evernote's Mac Desktop client.
 From our days of using Windows, we all know power failures without proper shutdown lead to corrupted files on the hard drive.
-And that’s exactly what happened here: a corrupted notes database file.
+And that's exactly what happened here: a corrupted notes database file.

-After launching Evernote, I would get an error saying, `The file "Evernote.sql" could not be opened.` Assuming you have recently sync’d your notes so that everything is on the Evernote server, here’s how to fix it:
+After launching Evernote, I would get an error saying, `The file "Evernote.sql" could not be opened.` Assuming you have recently sync'd your notes so that everything is on the Evernote server, here's how to fix it:

 1. Quit Evernote.
 Force quit if you have to.
 2. Open Terminal.